rexfaq/rexfaq/README.md

 You can either split it or revoke it.
 It's a contract!
 You made a commitment.
 It's written in stone since it's a smart contract.
 And immutable.
 So the penalty is from 100% of your principal to 0% calculated from day 1 to seven and a half years (when maximum staking 5555 days).
 If it's a 30 days stake, then it's 15 days until it has no penalty.

-**42) Will I make to BPD?
-I have participated in 3 auctions - all with 5 bnb each + 20 mrex owned?**

-The chances are very high.
-That's because as in today (09/22/2021), you still have 271 days to be selected, and if you don't, you end up being eligible for the treasury.
-Check "BNB treasury" on Rex website.
-You can always create more wallets and make them eligible for BPD also.

-**43) Hi question can you lend someone the mrex for scraping then have it return to you?
-Does it affect your account in any way?**

-Yes, you can!
-And no, it doesn't affect it in any way.

 **44) If we reach principal amount of REX in interest then its better if we not revoke it coz then our share will be lost completely ?
 Am I right?**